i-am-Shekinah/prizeet-redesign/README.md

 ## 🧠 Design Decisions

-- **Header:** restructured the nav items to showcase the active page, and also make the nav items more interactive and user-friendly.
-The 'Become a vendor' tab was made into a CTA button to draw user attention while following modern best practices.
+### 🧭 Navigation (Header)

+- Redesigned for better interactivity and visual clarity.
+- "Become a Vendor" now appears as a prominent call-to-action (CTA) button to boost user engagement.
+- Restructured the nav items to highlight the active page.

+### 🖼️ Hero Section

-- **Hero Section:** introduced an hero image to trigger a connection with users.
+- Introduced a hero image to establish immediate visual interest and emotional connection.

+### 📦 What we offer

-- **What we offer:** adjusted the colors to better match the current theme.
+adjusted the colors to better match the current theme.
 I also noticed an error in the number of steps, so that was also adjusted.

+### ❓ FAQs

+- Enhanced visual hierarchy by vertically centering content.
+- Improves readability and overall polish for a more accessible layout.
+- Reduces cognitive fatigue

 ## 📁 Folder Structure